TehLiuPublic/cidemoV2/README.md

+# Requirement

+1. Get Json data from external site
+2. Display it to user in Table
+3. Include checkboxes to select or de-select rows
+4. Keep track of total row count and de-selected rows
+5. Add Row button(did not implement)
+6. Add Delete button to remove all unchecked rows
+7. Highlight the rows that are unchecked

+# Future ENH

+1. Remove hard corded values and add error checks
+2. Get rid of Action method from VF page and use regular Apex to initialize json data and store it in List
+3. Move all JS code into JS file and include it VF page.
+4. Convert everything in jquery syntax

+# Extras

+1. Added individual Delete button on each row

 # Salesforce App

 This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.